Hederarch/ItB-Mod-Squads/README.md

 Check the Issues tab for known bugs that are being worked on.

+Looking for my pilots?
+You can find them here: https://github.com/Hederarch/ItB-Mod-Pilots

 *(also these do require the Into the Breach modloader.
 That shouldn't be a problem for most people but download it if you don't have it.)*

 ## What's Included